 Connect Gmail SMTP With MailGet

-MailGet allows you to connect multiple SMTP services in your account to send email campaigns.
+MailGet allows you to connect multiple SMTP services with your account to send email campaigns.

 In this article, we are going to discuss connecting Gmail SMTP with MailGet to send bulk emails.
 You should know that Gmail only allows you to send 150 email in a day in the initial phase.

 Are you looking to create custom email addresses and send emails using Google Apps for Work SMTP which include your domain name like – email@example.com rather than firstname.lastname@example.org. ?

-If so, than you should not miss to check out our post – Google Apps For Work SMTP Settings – Complete Setup.
+If so, than you should not miss to check out our post – Google Apps SMTP Settings – Complete Setup.